News You Can Actually Use

 There are 3 different ways to submit your Virtual Convention Registration

-• Complete the registration form on ACB of Oregon website http://acboforegon.org/ -or-
+• Complete the registration form on ACB of Oregon website https://acboforegon.org/ -or-

 • Email completed form to sueschwab00@hotmail.com -or-